How to Clean Refrigerator Coils: 4 Easy Steps

 Q: Do I need to use any cleaning sprays or water?

-A: Absolutely not.
-Do not spray any liquids on the condenser coils or the surrounding mechanical parts.
-Dry cleaning with a brush and vacuum is the safest and most effective method.
+A: No, absolutely not.
+Do not spray any liquids on the condenser coils or surrounding mechanical parts.
+Dry cleaning with a brush and vacuum is the safest and most effective method for this task.

 Q: My vacuum brush doesn’t fit.
 What can I do?